 Let;s face it, choosing where you stay in Costa Rica for your honeymoon is one of the most important parts!
 You need to choose the most unique, beautiful, and romantic hotel to make your honeymoon memorable.

 Luckily, there are plenty of these in Costa Rica.
 Even if you’re on a tighter budget, you can find a gorgeous honeymoon hotel in Costa Rica.
 Check our favorite picks below:

 Located a mere two-minute drive to Ecoglide Arenal Park, the Baldi Hot Springs Hotel & Spa in La Fortuna provides you with more than just your standard hotel amenities.
-It boasts 25 thermal pools with crystalline waterfalls, lush gardens, and air-conditioned suites – it shouldn’t be a surprise that this is only of the very best hotels in the La Fortuna region.
+It boasts 25 thermal pools with crystalline waterfalls, lush gardens, and air-conditioned suites – it shouldn’t be a surprise that this is one of the very best hotels in the La Fortuna region.

 You can find four restaurants on the property serving free buffet breakfast and a mix of organic, vegetarian, and international dishes.
 There are also four bars, with some located by the pools.
 If you want to pamper yourself and your loved one, head to the hotel’s spa and wellness center, that will ease away your stress with full-service spa treatments.